JiiHu/hive-web-dev-2024/README.md

     - `npm install --save-dev @typescript-eslint/parser`
     - `npm install --save-dev @typescript-eslint/eslint-plugin`
 - Copy nice `eslint` and `prettier` rules to `.eslintrc.js` and `.prettierrc.js`
-  - I took these from my previous projects so there is no source to be shared
+  - I took these from my previous projects so there is no source to be shared.
+Feel free copy these rules to your future projects as well.

 ## Steps in live coding